Sylvia Ashby: Post-war

 Her travels impressed on her that her work was first class and ahead of the rest of the world.
 The Argus reported that during her 1953 overseas trip "she tried to find a woman counterpart, 'But without success, I'm afraid.
 It seems I'm quite unique'."
 On a 1958 business trip she was unimpressed with the work of Johnson & Johnson's consumer panels and noted that Alfred Politz Research Inc.—a leading market research company based in Manhattan—did not conduct audits and "do not provide anything resembling a standardised service".

 As the success of the Ashby Research Service grew, so too did their competition.
 Profits decreased between 1965 and 1966, and in 1968 the firm recorded a loss.
 This caused ACP to demand a full audit; but Ashby put together a strident defence, pointing out that it was the only time in the subsidiary's history that their expenditure exceeded their revenue.
 She referred to a particularly problematic client and the costs of using a computer.
 To her frustration, Ashby found that her subsidiary was being underused by ACP, and regularly wrote to Packer to suggest ways of using her services.

 Australian Research Service buy-back and death

 In 1974, both Packer and Ashby were looking to retire.
 In a magnanimous gesture to Ashby, Packer sold the Ashby Research Service back to her for the same amount that he had paid for it in 1941—$2,800.
 Ashby, who was by this time becoming very ill, sold the business to Beacon Research Co.
-Pty Ltd. As her health continued to fail, she became confined to a wheelchair, before finally dying of cancer on 9 September 1978 at Palm Beach, New South Wales and was cremated.
+Pty Ltd. As her health continued to fail, she began using a wheelchair, before finally dying of cancer on 9 September 1978 at Palm Beach, New South Wales and was cremated.